Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/get-and-put-data.md

 # Vendor-Defined Get and Put Data

-The PIV standard defines a set of tags for a smart card to implement in order to be compliant.
-It also allows vendors to define their own tags.
-The YubiKey has a set of vendor-defined tags.
-The SDK has the ability to get and put these elements, but the API to do so directly is not public.
-That is, it is not possible for an application outside the SDK to directly get or put data using these tags.
-However, there are "upper-layer" classes that will store and retrieve the data.
-The calling application will have access to these data elements, just not directly through the GET DATA and PUT DATA classes.
+In addition to the PIV-defined Data Tags, the YubiKey has a set of defined and undefined Data Tags.
+The Yubico-defined Data Tags specify data specific to YubiKey operations, and the undefined Data Tags allow an application to store its own data.

 ## Data format